Hofstede’s 6 Cultural Dimensions Examples

 Examples of Short-Term Orientation Countries

-According to Hofstede’s cultural dimensions model, Ghana(4), Nigeria(13), Australia(21), United States(26), Philippines(27), and also Norway(35) are considered as the short-term oriented countries in the world.
+According to Hofstede’s cultural dimensions model, Ghana (4), Nigeria (13), Australia (21), the United States (26), the Philippines (27), and Norway (35) are considered short-term-oriented countries worldwide.
 So, people from these countries set short-term goals and expect immediate satisfaction.

 Examples of Long Term Orientation Countries- Hofstede’s Cultural Dimensions- Hofstede’s 6 Cultural Dimensions Examples

-Examples of Long Term Orientation Countries
+Examples of Long-Term Orientation Countries

 6. Indulgence Vs. Restraint